ISSA vs ACSM

 ISSA

-ISSA assesses your knowledge with quizzes and a final exam.
+ISSA assesses your knowledge through quizzes and a final exam.
 There are quizzes at the end of each chapter, and a lot of chapters.
 The final exam doesn’t have a timing aspect and can be done online.

-They are really good opportunities to test not just your knowledge and absorption of the material, but your ability to apply that material to use cases.
+These assessments are really good opportunities to test not just your knowledge and absorption of the material, but your ability to apply that material to use cases.
 So you get a good chance to test real-world examples and apply what you learned.

 ACSM